 I owe alot of my participation, knowledge and understanding of the world to podcasts.
 With each year since 2008 my tastes and listening went more and more leftward along with my politics.
-Since the occupy movement I’ve identified as a social anarchist and found few podcasts that fit my practice, concerns as an occupier.
+Since the occupy movement I’ve identified as a social anarchist and found too few podcasts that fit my practice, concerns as an occupier.
 As I joined the Green Party I was further annoyed by the lack of attention to radical politics as its actually done unless it flares up in protest.
 After 2016 more leftist content online grew out; but was more geared towards the beginner, the activist, and not the organizer or organized.
-Between 2015-2017 I though of doing my own, being interviewed on a friends local podcast (Focus on Albany) and running for office has made me realize the pressing need for the perspective of radical activists to be out there, connecting news and topics to our lives and spreading far leftwing ideas to a wider audience without depending on deep readings or internal comedy.
+Between 2015-2017 I though of doing my own, being interviewed on a friends local podcast (Focus on Albany) and running for office has made me realize the pressing need for the perspective of radical activists to be out there, connecting news and issues to our lives and spreading leftwing ideas to a wider audience without depending on deep readings or internal comedy.

 With the establishment of community radio in Albany: WCAA LP The Voice(community arts and activism); I had disired to do more than put my voice online so was attracted to the shift to helping build this on the ground media institution.
-Money raised via Pateron for equipment will go to the station, so any support is not just for me but many others given a platform for their voices.
-It fit right into how I feel we move forward in the current world, act local, but broadcast global.
+Money raised via Pateron will go towards the station, so any support is not just for me but many others to gprovide a platform for their voices.
+It fits right into how I feel we move forward in the current world, act local, but broadcast global.

 What’s the Title Mean?